Students working in small groups using scientific equipment to find and collect invertebrates from different school-ground habitats

 School preparation

-Program length is 1.5 hours.
+Program length is 90 min or 2 hours.

 Schools to provide one extra large learning space, with a screen or projector, for all participating classes for the duration of the day.
 The space needs to accommodate multiple classes.